plokhotnyuk/jsoniter-scala/README.md

   of `Option[Option[_]]`
 - Ability to turn on circe-like encoding of Scala objects in ADTs
 - Ability to disable generation of implementation for decoding or encoding
+- Ability to require fields that have defined default values
+- Ability to generate smaller and more efficient codecs for classes when checking of field duplication is not needed

 List of options that change parsing and serialization in runtime:
 - Serialization of strings with escaped Unicode characters to be ASCII compatible